Pandora and the Flying Dutchman (1951) - full transcript

 What is it, Janet?

-The fishermen,
+The fishermen.

-we've been afraid they would,
+We've been afraid they

-afraid they wouldn't.
+would, afraid they wouldn't.

 Get the car out, Janet.